 - Drugs that require a prescription by law and are furnished in accordance with Blue Cross and Blue Shield medical technology assessment criteria.
-These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal women; and certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS). - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
+These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal women; certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS); and abuse-deterrent opioid drug products on a basis not less favorable than non-abuse deterrent opioid drug products. - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
 (When a copayment applies to your pharmacy coverage, if insulin, syringes, and needles are bought at the same time, you pay two copayments: one for the insulin; and one for the syringes and needles.) - Materials to test for the presence of sugar when they are ordered for you by a physician for home use.
 These include (but are not limited to): blood glucose monitoring strips; ketone strips; lancets; urine glucose testing strips; normal, low, and high calibrator solution/chips; and dextrostik or glucose test strips.
 (You may obtain these testing supplies from a covered pharmacy or appliance company.)
 See "Durable Medical Equipment" for your coverage for glucometers. - Insulin injection pens. - Insulin infusion pumps and related pump supplies.
-(You will obtain the insulin infusion pump from an appliance company instead of a pharmacy.) - Syringes and needles when they are medically necessary for you. - Drugs that do not require a prescription by law ("over-the-counter" drugs), if any, that are listed on the Blue Cross and Blue Shield Drug Formulary as a covered drug.
+(You will obtain the insulin infusion pump from an appliance company instead of a pharmacy.)

+- Syringes and needles when they are medically necessary for you. - Drugs that do not require a prescription by law ("over-the-counter" drugs), if any, that are listed on the Blue Cross and Blue Shield Drug Formulary as a covered drug.
 Your Pharmacy Program booklet will list the over-the-counter drugs that are covered, if there are any.
-Or, you can go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com. - Diaphragms and other prescription birth control devices that have been approved by the U.S. Food and Drug Administration (FDA). - Prescription prenatal vitamins and pediatric vitamins with fluoride. - Prescription dental topical fluoride, rinses, and gels. - Nicotine gum or nicotine patches (or other smoking cessation aids that require a prescription by law) when they are prescribed for you by a physician.
-The coverage for these supplies is limited to one 90-day supply for each member in each calendar year.
+Or, you can go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com. - Diaphragms and other prescription birth control devices that have been approved by the U.S. Food and Drug Administration (FDA). - Prescription prenatal vitamins and pediatric vitamins with fluoride. - Prescription dental topical fluoride, rinses, and gels. - Smoking and tobacco cessation drugs and aids (such as nicotine gum and patches) for two 90-day treatments for each member in each calendar year, when they are prescribed for you by a health care provider.
+Your cost share will be waived for generic drugs and aids (or for a preferred brand-name drug or aid when a generic is not available), unless your health plan is a grandfathered health plan under the Affordable Care Act.
+If you choose to use a brand-name drug or aid when a generic is available, you will have to pay your cost share.
+Your coverage for "Preventive Health Services" includes smoking and tobacco cessation counseling as recommended by the U.S. Preventive Services Task Force, unless your health plan is a grandfathered health plan under the Affordable Care Act.